Celebrate the 15th Annual

 The Possible 4 ft.
 Vievee Francis

 From Slovenia, Serbia, and just outside of Chicago, The Possible 4 is a never-before-seen collaboration between internationally acclaimed jazz artists Jure Pukl (saxophone), Vladimir Kostadinovic (drums), Marko Črnčec (piano), and Harish Raghavan (bass).
 Don’t miss your chance to witness these heavyweight talents tear up the Alphabet City stage, with different combinations of musicians and poets each night!
 For their first performance, The Possible 4 will be joined by Vievee Francis, poet and associate editor of Callaloo.
 Poets Ruth Awad, S. Brook Corfman, and Lisa Summe will perform as well.
-FREE RSVP HERE.
+FREE TICKETS HERE.

 FRIDAY, SEPTEMBER 27, 7:00 PM